Chūichi Nagumo: Later naval operations, Guadalcanal campaign and the Battle of Saipan

 Afterwards, Nagumo was reassigned as commander-in-chief of the Third Fleet and commanded aircraft carriers in the Guadalcanal campaign in the battles of the Eastern Solomons and the Santa Cruz Islands.
-There his actions were largely indecisive and slowly frittered away much of Japan's maritime strength.
+Despite the Japanese victory at the Santa Cruz Nagumo himself acknowledged that the attrition imposed to the Japanese Imperial Navy in these actions, especially with the loss of experienced pilots, was "shattering strategic loss for Japan", nowithstanding the tactical success.

 On 11 November 1942, Nagumo was reassigned to Japan, where he was given command of the Sasebo Naval District.
-He transferred to the Kure Naval District on 21 June 1943.
-From October 1943 to February 1944, Nagumo was again commander-in-chief of First Fleet, which was by that time largely involved in only training duties.
+He then transferred to the Kure Naval District on 21 June 1943.
+From October 1943 to February 1944, Nagumo was once again made commander-in-chief of First Fleet, which was by that time largely involved in only training duties to conserve what little remained of Japan's air force.

 As Japan's military situation deteriorated, Nagumo was deployed on 4 March 1944 for the short-lived command of the 14th Air Fleet and the Central Pacific Area Fleet in the Mariana Islands.

 The Battle of Saipan began on 15 June 1944.
-The IJN, under Vice Admiral Jisaburō Ozawa, was overwhelmed within days by the U.S. 5th Fleet in the decisive Battle of the Philippine Sea, where Japan lost three fleet carriers and about 600 aircraft.
+The IJN, under Vice Admiral Jisaburō Ozawa, was overwhelmed within days by the U.S. 5th Fleet in the decisive Battle of the Philippine Sea, where Japan lost three fleet carriers and about 600 aircraft, none of which could be replaced.
 Nagumo and his Army peer Lieutenant General Yoshitsugu Saito were now on their own to keep control of Saipan.

 Death

-On 6 July, Nagumo killed himself with a pistol to the temple rather than the traditional seppuku.
-His remains were recovered by U.S. Marines in the cave where he spent his last days as the Japanese commander of Saipan.
-He was posthumously promoted to admiral and awarded the Grand Cordon of the Order of the Golden Kite.
+On 6 July 1944, Nagumo, unable to defend his position any longer and refusing to be taken captive, killed himself with a pistol shot to his temple.
+Defeated commanders were expected to perform seppuku in accordance with bushido, but he may not have had the time for such a complex ritual.
+His remains were recovered by U.S. Marines in a remote cave where he had been forced to maintain his headquarters due to extensive bombardment.
+He was posthumously made a full admiral and awarded the Grand Cordon of the Order of the Golden Kite.

 Nagumo's grave is located at the Ōbai-in sub-temple of Engaku-ji in Kamakura, next to the grave of his son, Susumu Nagumo, who was killed in battle aboard the destroyer Kishinami on 4 December 1944.